cimatosa/jobmanager/README.md

 Easy distributed computing based on the python class SyncManager for remote communication and python module multiprocessing for local parallelism.

+:Note:
+Although the documentation is not complete, the project is currently being used successfully (which is the only reason why we have not reached a first major release with a leading '1' as version number)

 ### Documentation (out of date)
 The documentation is available at http://cimatosa.github.io/jobmanager/